 The AFs regulation effect by extract of Ammi majus, Camellia sinensis, Humulus lupulus, Trifolium alexandrinum, Linum usitatissimum and propolis.
 Many articles using plant extracts as effective factor inhibiting aflatoxins production, [75].
 Methanolic plant extracts as Zingiber officinale and Hyoscyamus muticus were effective and completely inhibited the production of AFs with A. flavus G14 at all studied concentrations.
 A like, Cinnamomum zeylanicum, Artemisia absinthium, Piper nigrum, Camellia sinensis, Cichorium endivia, Sonchus oleraceus and Chenopodium murale inhibit AFs production at most concentrations were used.
-[73] presented that, aqueous extracts of Lupinus albus, Ammi visnaga and Xanthium pungens suppressed the growth and biosynthesis of AFs by A. flavus and the inhibitory consequence of these extracts of green tea (Camellia sinensis) were effective for their effects on AFB1-induced hepato-carcinogenesis in rats.
+[73] presented that, aqueous extracts of Lupinus albus, Ammi visnaga and Xanthium pungens suppressed the growth and biosynthesis of AFs by A. flavus and the inhibitory consequence of these extracts was comparative to their concentrations.
+In this respect, Qin [76] found that three kinds of extracts of green tea (Camellia sinensis) were effective for their effects on AFB1-induced hepato-carcinogenesis in rats.